magnet-cl/django-project-template-old/README.md

 ## Basic Sturcture

+### Settings:

+* Settings file is located on project/settings/__init__.py
+    * Settings to modify:
+        * RECAPTCHA_PUBLIC_KEY and RECAPTCHA_PRIVATE_KEY to set keys for the
+        Captcha validator
+        * ALLOWED_HOSTS: Set domains for Debug=False
+        * SECRET_KEY: Changed automatically by quickstart.sh
+* Local settings is located in project/settings/local_settings.py (this file is not versioned)
+    * Settings to modify:
+         * Database configuration
+         * Sendgrid configuration
+         * Amazon configuration
+* A versioned copy of local settings is located on project/settings/local_settings.default

 ### Base:
 Base is the first application of this project.
 It's function is to provide the base for all other apps in your project.
 This is the place where you put